ducktyper-ai/quackverse/quack-showrunner/README.md

 3. **The "Agent Arena":** We are agnostic about *cognition*.
 We provide a standard interface so you can swap "Brains" (Rasa, Agno, LangGraph) to learn the trade-offs of each.
 4. **Pedagogical Mandate:** Infrastructure is curriculum.
 This codebase teaches you *how* to build sovereign AI.

+> **Architectural Guardrail:** Quackshowrunner contains infrastructure and orchestration only.
+All reusable logic, contracts, and standards belong in **QuackCore**.

 ---

 ## 🏟 The Agent Arena (Pluggable Cognition)

-Unlike other stacks that lock you into one framework, Quackshowrunner uses a **Standard Agent Contract** to plug different AI backends into the same OS.
+Unlike other stacks that lock you into one framework, Quackshowrunner uses a **Standard Agent Contract** (provided by QuackCore) to plug different AI backends into the same OS.

 We include three reference implementations to teach the "Spectrum of Autonomy":